-Celebrating a vibrant and diverse community by providing fun and informative cultural programs on and off the farm.
+Cultivating a vibrant and inclusive community by providing fun and informative programs on and off the farm.

 Talk about a crowd-pleaser!
 Homemade hummus has become a staple dish anytime we entertain and is one of my go-to healthy snacks for the kids.
 So, I was delighted when our friends Sumayya and Tatille dropped by to help us kick off our new cooking channel, the “Cultured Kitchen” and couldn’t pass up the opportunity to test out Sumayya’s legendary twist on this traditional recipe.